niccolomeloni/lara-football-data/README.md

 ## Examples

-Here you can see an example of how to use this package with `LaraFootballData` facade.
+Here you can see an example of how to use this package with `LaraFootballData` facade:

 ```php
 LaraFootballData::competitions($season = "");